 Now retired, Bob continues to work closely with leaders in the Chesapeake Bay region to evaluate merits of various technologies being considered for more effective deployment of nutrients emanating from horse, dairy and poultry farms.

-Stephen Versen is a founding director of Sustainable Chesapeake and has served on the board since 2013.
+Stephen Versen is a founding director of Sustainable Chesapeake and has served on the board from 2013-2021, and now serves as an emeritus director.
 Mr. Versen is the Manager for the Office of Agriculture & Forestry Development with the Virginia Department of Agriculture and Consumer Services (VDACS) where he serves as the Agency’s primary contact for economic development projects and oversees its farmland preservation efforts.
 His office administers the Governor’s Agriculture and Forestry Industries Development (AFID) fund, an incentive grant program for attracting new and expanding agriculture- and forestry-based business to Virginia.
 In addition to eleven years of experience at VDACS, Stephen’s work experiences include the City of Staunton’s Department of Economic Development and the Virginia Main Street program, where he assisted communities with their downtown revitalization efforts.

 Stephen graduated from James Madison University with a Bachelors of Business Administration (Economics & History Majors) and received his Masters of Urban and Regional Planning from Virginia Commonwealth University.
 He lives in Richmond with his wife and three children.